Best Baby Kick Counter Apps in 2026

 What's not

-• Can't track how long to reach 10 movements
+• Does not track how long it takes to reach 10 movements

-• Symptom logging isn't the same as structured kick counting
+• Symptom logging is not the same as structured fetal movement counting

 Why Fetal Movement Tracking Matters